Visits to New Quay

-- We are the leading organisation for monitoring cetaceans for the UK and have regional coordinators across the country that support our database with sightings.
+- We are the leading organisation for monitoring cetaceans in the UK and have regional coordinators all across the country that support our database with sightings.

 - Sea Watch Foundation, through its continuous programme of research and monitoring, provides invaluable information on changes to the status and distribution of cetacean populations and the condition of their habitats.
 This is used to raise awareness of any issues and prompt environmental change to help conserve and protect cetaceans.

 - We have links with students and researchers across the country that can provide local knowledge about cetaceans in specific areas.
 6. Lastly, we have wide range of activities that can be tailored to your individual class needs.